AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/cif.md

 ## Proven patterns and best practices

-CIF supports customers with standardized integration patterns based on best practiices.
-This helps customers to be successful today and is flexible to grow and adapt with the customer and his future requirements:
+CIF supports customers with standardized integration patterns based on best practices.
+This helps customers to be successful today and is flexible to grow with the customer and adapt to future requirements:

 * Eliminates typical challenges around product catalog integrations that may occur.
 Examples:
   * Performance issues with increased catalog volume or complexity